Sam Cane: Club career

+Cane announced that he was taking an offshore playing break in Japan at the end of 2023.
+He was replaced as Chiefs co-captain by Luke Jacobson.
+The Chiefs managed to qualify for the 2024 Super Rugby final, where they lost to the Blues 41-10.

-Early career
+International career

+2011–2014: Debut and growing recognition

 Cane represented New Zealand Under-20 in the 2011 IRB Junior World Championship.

 In 2012 he made his international debut for New Zealand, in the second match of a three match series against Ireland.
 His starting debut came in the final match of the series in front of his home crowd in Hamilton, giving a stand out performance that included 16 tackles and two tries.
 Cane made another three test appearances that year.

 Cane was a regular starter for the All Blacks during 2013 due largely to All Black captain Richie McCaw being on sabbatical.
 Cane was one of the team's top try-scorers in 2013 scoring his fifth try of the year on 2 November when the All Blacks beat Japan 54-6.
 Cane also received the first yellow card of his international career in the final minute of that game.

+2015–2017: Involvement in 2015 Rugby World Cup win and injury woes

-He was a key member of 2015 Rugby World Cup winning team, where he captained the side to a comfortable 58 - 14 win over Namibia.Cane came off the bench in the knockout rounds of the World Cup, replacing retiring All Blacks captain Richie McCaw in the last minute of the 34-17 victory over Australia in the tournament final on 31 October 2015.
+He was a key member of 2015 Rugby World Cup winning team, where he captained the side to a comfortable 58 - 14 win over Namibia.
+Cane came off the bench in the knockout rounds of the World Cup, replacing retiring All Blacks captain Richie McCaw in the last minute of the 34-17 victory over Australia in the tournament final on 31 October 2015.

-2016–2017

-Following Richie McCaw's retirement, Cane has become an established member of the Chiefs and All Blacks leadership groups, being named as co-captain of the Chiefs alongside Aaron Cruden.
+Following Richie McCaw's retirement, Cane became an established member of the Chiefs and All Blacks leadership groups, being named as co-captain of the Chiefs alongside Aaron Cruden.
 Cane became a regular starter for the All Blacks in 2016, starting in all three tests of the 2016 Steinlager series against Wales.
 Although he had a sub-par game in the third test, receiving the second yellow card of his career, the All Blacks would go on to win the series 3-0.